-It should be mentioned that the stresses in all considered cases (see Fig. 4.3) correspond to low or medium values for the main material of the structure (usual construction steel), and do not exceed $600 \div 800 \text{ kg/cm}^2$.
+It should be mentioned that the stresses in all considered cases (see Fig. 4.3) correspond to low or medium values for the main material of the structure (usual construction steel), and do not exceed 600÷800 kg/cm2.

-556 A rational arrangement of the support cart pairs has been selected, which provides an approximately working position, the weight distribution is 36% for the central pair and 32% for each of the outer pairs.
+A rational arrangement of the support cart pairs has been selected, which provides an approximately uniform distribution of the total weight of the SPD on these cart pairs.
+In the case of the assembly in the working position, the weight distribution is 36% for the central pair and 32% for each of the outer pairs.